ChangedNameTo/CFBPoll/README.md

 # CFBPoll 4.0 by TheAlpacalypse - The Pandas Rewrite
 Computerized poll to automatically rank college football teams each week

+First install the dependencies using the command:

+`pip install -r requirements.txt`

-Run the program using the command:
+Then run the program using the command:

 `python3 __main__.py`

+Use `Constants.py` to tweak the values I use to generate the ranking.
+I have tried to avoid leaving any raw values in this main program to let users experiment.
 ---

 |Rank|Team|Flair|Record|Elo|Last Played|Result|Change|